Skip to main content

 Common Questions

-The 2026 Insurance Cliff is the moment when enhanced federal ACA subsidies expired and base premiums rose 20 to 50 percent at the same time.
+The 2026 Insurance Cliff is the moment when enhanced federal ACA subsidies expired and base premiums rose 20% to 50% at the same time.
 Many Philadelphia families saw their effective monthly cost double or triple between renewals.

 Your premium went up because Congress let the enhanced premium tax credits expire, hospital prices kept rising, and insurers priced in years of higher utilization.
 The combination hit middle-income, self-employed, and small business families hardest.